badu/gorm/README.md

 ## 15.11.2016
 - [x] minor modification on ModelStruct Create() : moved HasRelations flag setters into StructField
+- [x] moved getValueFromFields from utils.go to string_slice.go (even if it don't belong there)
 - [ ] WIP - slimmer search struct

 ## 14.11.2016